descarteslabs/example-notebooks/README.md

 ## Overview

-A general outline of the sample notebooks located in this repo is as follows:
+A general outline of the tutorial notebooks located in this repo is as follows:

 ### Guides